Skip to main content

 About Peter Attia MD

-Dr Attia received his medical degree from the Stanford University School of Medicine.
-He trained for five years at the Johns Hopkins Hospital in general surgery, where he was the recipient of several prestigious awards, including resident of the year.
-Dr Attia spent two years at the National Institutes of Health as a surgical oncology fellow at the National Cancer Institute, where his research focused on immune-based therapies for melanoma.
+Dr. Attia received his medical degree from the Stanford University School of Medicine.
+He trained for five years at Johns Hopkins Hospital in general surgery, where he was the recipient of several prestigious awards, including resident of the year.
+Dr. Attia spent two years at the National Institutes of Health as a surgical oncology fellow at the National Cancer Institute, where his research focused on immune-based therapies for melanoma.

-Quicklinks if you want to know more about Dr Peter Attia
+Quick links if you want to learn more about Dr. Peter Attia

 References